riebeekn/experiments-in-meteor-blog/_drafts/package-based-architecture.md

 });
 {% endhighlight %}

+We want our root route to hit our new `customerIndex` template instead of directly hitting the  `listCustomers` template.

-Finally we need to update code that refers to the old `listCustomers` route to refer to the new `customerIndex` route instead.
+With the router changes we need to update code that refers to the old `listCustomers` route to refer to the new `customerIndex` route instead.

 #####/packages/customertracker-list/lib/client/templates/list-customers.js
 {% highlight JavaScript %}